Can Dogs Eat Nopales? What Do You Think?

 5. Potassium Content

 Nopales have a high potassium content, a vital mineral for dogs.
 However, dogs with certain medical disorders, such as kidney disease or cardiac difficulties, may need to limit their potassium consumption.
-Before putting nopales in their diet, speaking with a veterinarian in such instances is necessary.
+Before putting nopales in their diet, speaking with a veterinarian is necessary.

 6. Pesticide Exposure